wjhhking/jinspire.dev/_posts/2025-08-25-llm-learning.md

 ## Pretraining: The Foundation of Lifelong Schooling

-Most of school life is about learning and taking exams — more or less like predicting or selecting the next token.
+Most of school life is about learning and taking **exams** — more or less like predicting or selecting the next token.

-At first, it feels like rote memorization.
+At first, it feels like **rote memorization**.
 But over time, patterns emerge and knowledge crystallizes, allowing us to master a subject and generalize beyond it.

-AI researcher Denny Zhou has argued that reasoning ability already emerges during pretraining([link](https://www.youtube.com/watch?v=ebnX5Ur1hBk)).
+AI researcher Denny Zhou, known for work on reasoning, has argued that reasoning ability already emerges during pretraining([link](https://www.youtube.com/watch?v=ebnX5Ur1hBk)).
 If it’s not in the pretrained base, it’s hard to acquire later.
 Humans are the same: without a broad foundation, it is difficult to pick up deep reasoning skills later in life.

 That’s why pretraining is so important.
 In society, we even see a bias toward certain schools — similar to choosing certain base models to build on.

 ## Supervised Fine-Tuning (SFT): Adapting in the Workplace

-The work environment is like SFT.
+If pretraining is our foundation, then fine-tuning is how society shapes us later.
+The work environment is very much like **SFT**.

 Even if our base models (educational backgrounds) differ, the process of being shaped by professional expectations can change us dramatically.
 A workplace rewards certain responses over others — just like supervised finetuning.
 Over time, we learn to produce the outputs that are expected, valued, and rewarded.

 This also suggests we should **finetune intentionally**: choose environments, mentors, and projects that push us in the direction we actually want to grow.
-This means actively seeking projects that stretch you, finding mentors who provide the 'supervision' you need, and even consciously adopting the communication styles of people you admire.
+This means actively seeking projects that stretch us, finding mentors who provide the 'supervision' we need, and even consciously adopting the communication styles of people we admire.

 ## Reinforcement Learning (RL): Navigating the World's Feedback